HathorNetwork/rfcs/projects/wallet-service-reliable-integration/0001-design.md

   1. Commit the changes to the database using COMMIT.

 We decided not to implement it in the initial version because we don't yet have a mechanism to know when a group has started or ended.

-## Reduced database reads with hashing

-Another potential enhancement to improve performance and reduce unnecessary database queries revolves around the use of hashing techniques, something similar to how "ETAG" used by modern browsers for detecting when a resource has changed.

-The proposal is to generate a hash, using a swift hashing algorithm like md5 or any other that might be faster yet equally efficient, on specific attributes we're keen on comparing (e.g., voided_by, height).

-By storing and comparing these hashes, it becomes feasible to quickly determine if there have been changes in the pertinent attributes without having to perform a full query or comparison.

-The comparison should be done by using a in-memory Least Recently Used (LRU) cache of these "e-tags" indexed by the transaction id.
-This cache should store up to 100,000 transaction hashes (configurable), ensuring quick access to the most frequently used or recently accessed hashes.

-This approach can significantly decrease the load on the database, especially in situations where frequent checks or comparisons are required, but actual changes to the data of interest are infrequent (as is the case with multiple transactions being added as children for another transaction)